jholtkort/markdown-previewer/README.md

 ## To use enter your markup on the left column.
 The preview of your markup can be seen real-time in the right column.

 ## For reference on using the markup language, see this [Github repository](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).

+- Adapted from freeCodeCamp's 'Build a Markdown Previewer' project.